ibm-cloud-docs/cloud-object-storage/tutorials/getting-started.md

 You want to capture a few things from this response.

-Resource instance `guid` is our service instance identifier `ibm-service-instance-id`
+Resource instance `guid` will be used with the data API as the header `ibm-service-instance-id`.

 Resource instance `url` as `resource_instance_url` .